Gas heaters are undoubtedly the go-to heating option for Australian homeowners in the cold season.

 - Stains around the gas heater

-- Pilot light goes out every time
+- The pilot light goes out every time

 - Signs of heat damage on adjacent walls